 Instructions

-- Melt chocolate chips in the a small microwave safe bowl, on high power, in the microwave for 1 minute.
+- Melt chocolate chips in a small microwave safe bowl, on high power, in the microwave for 1 minute.
 Stir, and microwave for an additional 30 seconds, or until chocolate chips are fully melted.
 Set aside and allow to cool slightly.

 - Combine banana flour, chopped pecans, cocoa, maple syrup, almond milk, vanilla extract, and salt in the bowl of a food processor.
 Process for 1 minutes then add melted chocolate chips to mixture, and process for an additional 2-3 minutes, stopping to scrape side of bowl as needed, until mixture is very fine fine and crumbly.